ethanyu68/Ensemble-Dehazing-Network/readme.md

 	`python eval_EDN_AT.py --cuda`

 ## To train the model
+- Dataset
-- Make sure training dataset to be in .h5 file.
-In addition, input dataset are stored of size NxCx256x256 under 'INPUT' dataset name and target dataset are stored of size NXCX256X256 under dataset name 'TARGET'.
+	- Make sure training dataset to be in h5 file.
+	- In addition, input dataset are stored of size NxCx256x256 under 'INPUT' dataset name and target dataset are stored of size NXCX256X256 under dataset name 'TARGET'.
+	- All images are normalized within 0 - 1 in h5 file..
 - Make sure packages to be installed.
 - Navigate to the downloaded folder, in terminal, run the main files:
 	`python main_xxxx.py --cuda`